colah/Fanfiction-Graphs-Post/index.md

 **Fanfiction Websites**: I think there's a lot of potential for fanfiction websites to better serve their users based on the techniques outlined here.
 I'd be really thrilled to see fanficiton.net or Archive Of Our Own adopt some of these ideas.
 Imagine being able to list a handful of stories in some category you're interested in and discover others?
 Or get good recommendations?
 The ideas are all pretty straightforward once you think of them.
 I'd be very happy to talk to the groups behind different fanfiction websites and provide some help or share example code.

 **Deep Learning and NLP**: Recently, there's been some really cool results in applying Deep Learning to Natural Language Processing.
-(In particular, everything by [Richard Socher](http://www.socher.org/), and the [Mikolov word embedding results](http://research.microsoft.com/pubs/189726/rvecs.pdf).)
 One would need a lot more data than I collected, and it would take more effort, but I bet one could do some really interesting things here.

 **Resources**: In principle, I'd really like to share my code and make it easy for people to replicate the work I described here.
 However, I think that would be really rude to fanfiction.net because it could result in lots of people scraping their website, and it seems likely many would remove my rate limiter.
 An alternative would be to share my extracted metadata, but, again, I think it would be really rude to do that without fanfiction.net's permission, and possibly a violation of their terms of service.
 So, in the end, I'm not sharing any resources.
 That said, all of this can be done pretty easily.